 About the International Occultation Timing Association / European Section (IOTA/ES)

-The European Section of the International Occultation Timing Association (IOTA/ES) IOTA-ES is the group in Europe which provides techniques, personnel and research for all kinds of occultation astronomy, which covers occul- tations of stars by the Moon, by main belt asteroids, by planets as well as by bodies of the outer solar system.
-These occultation phenomena will tell us about the shape and possible atmosphere of the bodies and in some cases of the stars, where a body moves in front.
+The European section of the International Occultation Timing Association (IOTA) is the community in Europe which provides techniques, personnel and research for all kinds of occultation astronomy since more than 40 years.
+This covers stellar occultations by the Moon, main-belt asteroids, comets, planets and their satellites as well as by bodies of the outer Solar System.

-Every year IOTA/ES organises the European Symposium on Occultation Projects (ESOP), the annual science meeting of IOTA/ES.
-In general it takes place in different European countries each year at the end of August.
-ESOP conferences (in English) are a forum where advanced amateur, semi-professional and professional astronomers can present and discuss new occultation obser- vations and techniques and promote new observing campaigns.
+IOTA/ES organises the European Symposium on Occultation Projects (ESOP), our annual science meeting.
+In general, it takes place in different European countries each year at the end of August.
+ESOP conferences (held in English) are a forum where advanced amateur, semi-professional and professional astronomers can present and discuss new occultation observation results, exchange experiences of observing techniques and promote new observing campaigns.

-With our worldwide contacts with amateur and professional astronomers, who are working in the same subject areas, we can help all members to work in the field of occultations and help to maintain international contacts.
-The online meeting places /information sources for prospective observers are the website www.IOTA-ES.de and the PLANOCCULT minor planets internet list run by Belgian amateurs.
+With our worldwide contacts with amateur and professional astronomers, who are working in the same scientific division, we can assist our members to work in the field of occultations and help to maintain international contacts.
+The online meeting places and information sources for prospective observers is our website www.IOTA-ES.de and PLANOCCULT, the minor planets internet mailing list, maintained by Belgian amateur astronomers.